 For the Fathers Who Grieve

 So often, when miscarriage is spoken of, the focus rests on the mother’s grief.
-Yet fathers carry their own ache – quiet, often unseen, and sometimes set aside.
-It was their baby too.
+Yet fathers carry their own quiet, often unseen ache, which they sometimes set aside.
+But it was their baby too.
 Many dads pour their strength into supporting their beloved, but in doing so, their own sorrow can be overlooked.
-To every father of loss: your grief is real, your disappointment matters, and you are not forgotten.
+To every father of loss: your grief is real and your disappointment matters.
+You are not forgotten.

 To grant those who mourn in Zion,